DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 “He did not,” Milo said.
 “He sent me a photo of a vending machine.”

 “That was *research*.”
 Jason rubbed the heel of his hand under his eye.
-“Work was—” He made a gesture that was half shrug, half apology. “—work.”
+“Work was - ” He made a gesture that was half shrug, half apology. “ - work.”

 “Translation,” Milo said.
 “Management is inventing nouns again.”